 A clerk maintains voter registration rolls and registers new voters as the chief election officer.
 He or she is in charge of collecting fees and financial disclosure reports from candidates seeking public office.
 The clerk is in charge of appointing, recruiting, and training election workers, as well as keeping track of ballots, voting equipment, and polling locations.
 When citizens submit petitions to recall a public official or ballot initiatives, the clerk follows state and federal law in handling the documents.

 In some counties, particularly those that are small or rural, the clerk also serves as the county recorder.
 Depending on the size of the county, this position may handle hundreds or thousands of documents per day.
 Every document is regularly copied and archived on microfilm for long-term storage.
-Property records are made available to the public upon request the county clerk/recorder.
+Property records are made available to the public upon request by the county clerk/recorder.

 The clerk/recorder is in charge of all recorded land transfers, foreclosures, and trust deeds.
 After a property is sold or a lien is filed against it, he or she has frequent contact with title companies and banks.
 The county clerk/recorder collects all recording fees and forwards them to the comptroller’s office.
 In most counties, the clerk compiles an annual report detailing all of the office’s activities.